-1) Change in discount rate by 0.1%

-2) Change in future undiscounted cash flows by 10%
+- 1) Change in discount rate by 0.5% - 2) Change in future undiscounted cash flows by 10%

-These sensitivities show the potential impact in the income statement (and consequential impact on net assets) for a reasonably possible range of different variables each of which have been considered in isolation (i.e. with all other variables remaining constant).
+These sensitivities show the potential impact in the income statement (and consequential impact on net assets) for a reasonably possible range of different variables each of which have been considered in isolation (i.e., with all other variables remaining constant).

-Increasing the discount rate by 0.1% decreases the provision and charge to the income statement by £199,119 (2020: £326,504).
-Increasing the future undiscounted cash flows by 10% increases the provision and charge to the income statement by £1,183,448 (2020: £912,224).
-These sensitivities both have an equal and opposite effect if the sensitivity increases or decreases by the same amount.
+Increasing the discount rate by 0.5% decreases the provision and charge to the income statement by £1,343,356.
+In 2022, increasing the discount rate by 0.1% decreased the provision and charge to income statement by £237,507.
+Increasing the future undiscounted cash flows by 10% increases the provision and charge to the income statement by £1,575,656 (2022: £1,725,780).